 Page Load Speed

 Page load speed is a very important factor in SEO.
 When people search for keywords in the search engine and when they click on a link, they want the page to load fast.
-While a page like Google’s home page will load very fast because there is hardly any content there, a page from my blog will take a few seconds to load.
+While a page like Google’s home page will load very fast because there is hardly any content here, a page from my blog will take a few seconds to load.

 You have to strike a balance between content and page load speed.
-A very high page load speed is good but you should not sacrifice on content.
-Some elements take some time to load on my blog, such as the exit popup or the chat module, but they also help me collect email IDs on my blog and help me grow my subscriber base, so I cannot ignore them.
+A very high page load speed is good but you should not sacrifice content.
+Some elements take some time to load on my blogs, such as the exit popup or the chat module, but they also help me collect email IDs on my blog and help me grow my subscriber base, so I cannot ignore them.

 Page load speed can be checked online from a few reputable tools.
 Here are the top 3